 Hello!
-I’m Virginia, aka Mandarin Mama, and I am mostly a stay-at-home-mom to three beautiful children.
+I’m Virginia, aka Mandarin Mama, and I am mostly a stay-at-home-mom to four beautiful children.
 In my previous incarnations, I have been a lab tech, marketing director for an internet start-up, president of the same internet start up, then a financial advisor for a decade.

 I am married to my awesome husband, Hapa Papa, and we have four children: Cookie Monster, 2009, Boy; Gamera, 2011, Girl; Glow Worm/Baby3, 2013, Boy; Sasquatch/Baby4, 2016, Boy.

 If you happen to know us In Real Life, I humbly ask that you please refer to my husband and children by their pseudonyms online.
 I may have made the choice to be “out” (so to speak), but they haven’t.
 I will post pictures and stories of my kids now, but when they get older, that will likely happen less and less.

 We live in a suburb in the SF East Bay Area and are surrounded by parks, schools, and families.
 I freely admit we live in a lovely, insulated bubble.
 I grew up in the town next door and fully enjoy this area.
 At the same time, I realize that we are incredibly privileged to be immersed in such wealth and beauty.

 I don’t really feel guilty about being privileged, but I also recognize that part of our responsibility as people with privilege and influence is to make sure that other folks get the same breaks.
 This is, of course, great in theory, but when NIMBY (Not In My Back Yard) happens, I know I will surely stumble and sometimes, react out of fear.
 I only hope that I have the grace to admit this and try and change this when it inevitably happens.